ISISNeutronMuon/sPVirit/README.md

 ## Server (softIOC like experiment)

 While not a full softIOC implementation, `spvirit_server` is a simple PVAccess server that can serve some static PVs and parse a limited subset of EPICS db file syntax.
-It proves that the encoding/decoding and connection handling logic in `spvirit-codec` is sufficient to implement a server, and it can be used as a starting for a more full featured softIOC in the future.
+It proves that the encoding/decoding and connection handling logic in `spvirit-codec` is sufficient to implement a server, and it can be used as a starting for a more full featured softIOC in the future. (hint hint PRs welcome :))

+## Integration test matrix
+I have tested the tools in this repo against the following EPICS PVAccess servers:
+- EPICS
+- p4p (pvxs under the hood)
+- PvAccessJava

 ## Related Projects